d4rkb4sh8/main/README.md

 10.)
 Download fonts and gnome themes
 11.)
 Install fastfetch
 12.)
 Install ulauncher with favorite extensions
 13.)
-Install GNOME extensions
+Install tgpt
 14.)
-Install tgpt
+Install Rust
 15.)
-Install Rust
+Copy bash aliases
 16.)
-Copy bash aliases
-17.)
 Setup UFW
-18.)  upgrade system & do final cleanup
+17.)  upgrade system & do final cleanup

 also check the .bash_aliases file tyo see some of the aliases available